ampproject/amphtml/extensions/amp-analytics/analytics-vendors-list.md

 Use `extraUrlParams` to add additional event properties.
 Full configuration details can be found at [support.permutive.com](http://support.permutive.com).

+### Permutive-ampscript

+Type attribute value: `permutive-ampscript`

+Adds support for Permutive event collection via the Permutive SDK running inside `amp-script`.
+This is a newer version of the `Permutive` configuration mentioned above.
+It will soon replace the old configuration.

+To add additional properties to Permutive events use the `extraUrlParams` property and use the `customProperties` key to define any custom properties.
+The value should be a valid json object.
+Full configuration details can be found at [support.permutive.com](http://support.permutive.com).

 ### Piano

 Type attribute value: `piano`